johnmichaelbutler/johnmichaelbutler/README.md

 ### Hi!
-I'm John Michael Butler, a Web Developer Based in South Texas
+I'm John Butler, an AWS Cloud Developer and Solutions Architect based in South Texas.

 <!--
 **johnmichaelbutler/johnmichaelbutler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.